-NotificationType (12 bits): NotificationType is a 12-bit enumeration defining the type of the notification.
+The least significant 12 bits of the NotificationFlags field contain the NotificationType enumeration, which defines the type of the notification.
 The possible values for this enumeration are listed in the following table.

-Value Meaning 0x0002 The notification is for a NewMail event.
+Bit Meaning 0x0002 The notification is for a NewMail event.
 0x0004 The notification is for an ObjectCreated event.
 0x0008 The notification is for an ObjectDeleted event.
 0x0010 The notification is for an ObjectModified event.
 0x0020 The notification is for an ObjectMoved event.
 0x0040 The notification is for an ObjectCopied event.
 0x0080 The notification is for a SearchCompleted event.

+Bit Meaning

 0x0100 The notification is for a TableModified event.

 0x0400 This value is reserved.

+The most significant four bits of the NotificationFlags field are flags that specify the availability of the notification data fields.
-T (1 bit): Bitmask = 0x1000.
-The notification contains information about a change in the total number of messages in a folder triggering the event.
-If this bit is set, NotificationType MUST be 0x0010.

-U (1 bit): Bitmask = 0x2000.
-The notification contains information about a change in the number of unread messages in a folder triggering the event.
-If this bit is set, NotificationType MUST be 0x0010.

-S (1 bit): Bitmask = 0x4000.
-The notification is caused by an event in a search folder.
+Bit Flag Meaning 0x1000 Т The notification contains information about a change in the total number of messages in a folder triggering the event.
+If this bit is set, the NotificationType value MUST be 0x0010.
+0x2000 U The notification contains information about a change in the number of unread messages in a folder triggering the event.
+If this bit is set, the NotificationType value MUST be 0x0010.
+0x4000 S The notification is caused by an event in a search folder (1).
 If this bit is set, bit 0x8000 MUST be set.

-M (1 bit): Bitmask = 0x8000.
-The notification is caused by an event on a message.
+0x8000 М The notification is caused by an event on a message.